NCGRP/hapx/README.txt

 inc = integer flag value for Samtools view -f option (properties of reads to include), see https://broadinstitute.github.io/picard/explain-flags.html [default=1, include paired reads.
 Avoid including proper pairs, bwa mem requires many reads to calculate a distribution from which "proper pairs" are determined.
-In hapx, individual read pairs are aligned to their contig, thus no such distribution can be calculated and bwa mem will not return any proper pairs] exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=3852, exclude unmapped reads && reads whose mate or pair is unmapped && not primary alignment && read fails platform/vendor quality checks && read is PCR or optical duplicate && supplementary alignment] qual = Samtools view -q option (minimum mapping quality of included reads) [default=60]

--d = delete duplicate sequences and subsequences from output -m = map (bwa mem) and align (muscle) extracted haploblocks -p maxp = allow no more than maxp Ns between read pairs.
+In hapx, individual read pairs are aligned to their contig, thus no such distribution can be calculated and bwa mem will not return any proper pairs] exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=3852, exclude unmapped reads && reads whose mate or pair is unmapped && not primary alignment && read fails platform/vendor quality checks && read is PCR or optical duplicate && supplementary alignment] qual = Samtools view -q option (minimum mapping quality of included reads) [default=60] maxp = allow no more than maxp Ns between read pairs.
 This prevents read pairs from being assembled into an NNN-padded haploblock when they are too far apart.
 You may want to set -p maxp according to average library insert size [default 1000];

+-d = delete duplicate sequences and subsequences from output -m = map (bwa mem) and align (muscle) extracted haploblocks -x = do not write any output files except log (suppresses -d and -m)

 Examples: ./hapx.sh /share/space/reevesp/patellifolia/ref/Ppanfinal.genome.scf.fasta /share/space/reevesp/patellifolia/xtr/AllP.merged.bam bwamem jcf7180008454378:303-304,jcf7180008531951:103-495,jcf7180008395354:294-295,jcf7180008827236:1031-1032,jcf7180008378511:277-278,jcf7180008637475:7-8,jcf7180008587925:106-107,jcf7180008527965:177-178,jcf7180008578969:84-85,jcf7180008484650:470-471,jcf7180008856767:98710-98886;